 Low-Risk Canadian Stock #1: Canadian Imperial Bank of Commerce (CM)

 CIBC is definitely forward-looking.
 It was the first bank in Canada to release an iPhone banking app (in 2010).
 It was the first bank in Canada to offer all three leading mobile wallets.
 And it was the first major Canadian bank to introduce free mobile credit scores for clients.
-Also, CIBC was one of 2 banks to earn the highest overall score in The Forrester Banking Wave: Canadian Mobile Apps, Q2 2018 report.
+Also, CIBC was one of two banks to earn the highest overall score in The Forrester Banking Wave: Canadian Mobile Apps.

 Low-Risk Canadian Stock #2: Pembina Pipeline (PBA)